applibgroup/colorpicker/README.md

 * This library allows user to select a color from the palette.
 * User can also add different colors to the palette as per his wish.
 * Also allows the user to set the default selected color.
+* User can also set the title of the dialog.

 # Dependency
 1. For using ColorPicker module in sample app, include the source code and add the below dependencies in entry/build.gradle to generate hap/colorpicker.har.